arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 ## Flashing Issues

 - Before flashing the Portenta H7 board from the Arduino IDE, please disconnect the TRACE32 debugger by typing the command: “SYStem.Down” on the command line interface.
-Alternatively open the menu: “CPU-> System Settings…” and press the radiobutton “Down” in the “Mode” section.
+Alternatively open the menu: “CPU-> System Settings…” and press the radio button “Down” in the “Mode” section.

 ## Debugger Hanging Issues